mhfarzin/SimpleDAL/ReadMe.md

 ```

 ## Unit OF Work
-UnitOfWork addition to the Repository, has three other methods. note that the inherited class from UnitOfWork is not thread safe.
+UnitOfWork addition to the Repository, has some other methods. note that the inherited class from UnitOfWork is not thread safe.
 Therefore, it must be added as a scoped  in IoC container
-### RawSqlQuery And RawSqlQueryAsync
+### RawQuery And RawQueryAsync
 You can use this method when you want to make a special query
 ```
 var personsSkills = context.RawSqlQuery<PersonSkill>(